CESNET/metacentrum-user-docs/docs/access/terms/index.md

 Acknowledgement formula for MetaCentrum service:

-    Computational resources were supplied by the project "e-Infrastruktura CZ" (e-INFRA CZ LM2018140 ) supported by the Ministry of Education, Youth and Sports of the Czech Republic.
+    Computational resources were provided by the e-INFRA CZ project (ID:90140), supported by the Ministry of Education, Youth and Sports of the Czech Republic.

 Acknowledgement formula for ELIXIR CZ resources:

-    Computational resources were provided by the ELIXIR-CZ project (LM2018131), part of the international ELIXIR infrastructure.
+    Computational resources were provided by the ELIXIR-CZ project (ID:90255), part of the international ELIXIR infrastructure.

 !!! note
-    In addition to the acknowledgement in the publication, do not forget to add the project number (LM2018140 for e-INFRA CZ and/or LM2018131 for ELIXIR-CZ) during the export of publication to the RIV system.
+    In addition to the acknowledgement in the publication, do not forget to add the project number (ID:90140 for e-INFRA CZ and/or ID:90255 for ELIXIR-CZ) during the export of publication to the RIV system.

 ### Research groups annual report